20 Oct Must Know Info: How an AFCI Helps Prevent Electrical Fires

-Hopefully, this infographic helps show the difference between an AFCI vs. GFCI and how both can be used in your home.
+Hopefully, this infographic helps show the difference between an AFCI and GFCI and how both can be used in your home.

 Home Electrical Notes & AFCI Testing Info

-Keep in mind that AFCI protection means updating circuit breakers from standard breakers to those that are designed to detect arcing and sparking that may cause electrical fires.
+Keep in mind that AFCI protection means updating circuit breakers.
+AFCIs update standard breakers to those designed for detecting arcing and sparking, which cause electrical fires.

-Plus, all electrical systems should have an electrical inspection if the home is older than 40 years or has had a major addition, renovation or large appliance added.
+Plus, all electrical systems require an inspection.
+In particular, homes older than 40 years or undergone a major addition, renovation or large appliance require inspections.